Skills

 Slash Commands

-Type / followed by the skill ID to invoke it:
+Type / followed by the skill name to invoke it:

-/corporate-style make a title card for "Q4 Results" /kinetic-type animate the tagline with bounce The skill token appears in your input as a pill.
+/corporate-style make a title card for "Q4 Results" /kinetic-type animate the tagline with bounce The skill appears as a token in your input.
 Atom loads the skill’s instructions before processing your request.

 Type / and start typing to filter skills by name.
 Use arrow keys to navigate and Enter to select.